OpenGATE/opengate/docs/source/user_guide_2_4_actors.md

 | time | GlobalTime |

 At the end of the simulation, the list of hits can be written as a root file and/or used by subsequent digitizer modules (see next sections).
 The Root output is optional, if the output name is `None` nothing will be written.
-Note that, like in Gate, every hit such with zero deposited energy is ignored.
+Note that, like in Gate, every hit with zero deposited energy is ignored.
 If you need them, you should probably use a PhaseSpaceActor.
 Several tests using `DigitizerHitsCollectionActor` are proposed: test025, test028, test035, etc.

-The two basics actors used to convert some `hits` to one `digi` are "DigitizerHitsAdderActor" and "DigitizerReadoutActor" described in the next sections and illustrated in the figure:
+The two actors used to convert some `hits` to one `digi` are "DigitizerHitsAdderActor" and "DigitizerReadoutActor" described in the next sections and illustrated in the figure:

 ![](figures/digitizer_adder_readout.png)